| Written by Mark Buzinkay

 TAKEAWAY

 RTLS based on RFID offers cost-effective, reliable technology for real-time visibility of physical assets and people.
 But without integration, the results are isolated functionality, redundant manual activities and inefficiencies - the exact opposite of your RTLS business case.
-An RFID RTLS integration project needs an audit and a strategy, but mostly the experience of a knowledgeable person or team who implements and integrates hardware and software into the existing enterprise software stack.
+An RFID RTLS integration project needs an audit and a strategy, but mostly the experience of a knowledgeable person or team who implements and integrates hardware and software into the existing enterprise software stack (read also about the RFID - RTLS success story at VW Bratislava).

 RFID for RTLS